shenyifu/my_jigsaw_game/README.md

 # My Jigsaw Game

-## Feature
+## Manual

-1. picture split
-2. random initial position of picture
-3. show `play again page` when finish
+1. click to pick piece
+2. move piece to board, when close to placeholder, placeholder show different color
+3. click to release piece
+4. if all piece correct, show success page

 ## preview